 The most popular fitness tracker in the world, Fitbit’s flagship device doesn’t just count your steps and calories.
 There is also something called Guided Breathing Sessions.
 This is a relaxing mindfulness experience that calms your body and mind.

-Outside of that, the Charge 3 checks all the boxes for the average person who is after a solid activity tracker.
+Outside of that, the Charge 4 checks all the boxes for the average person who is after a solid activity tracker.
 You will find a large OLED display, 24/7 heart rate monitoring (including resting heart rate), and the device will keeps tabs on all your activity.
+There’s even built-in GPS.

 The Apple Watch is hands-down the best smartwatch you can buy today.
 The latest iteration sports an always-on edge-to-edge retina display.
 Raise your wrist or tap takes it to full glory, lower your wrist and it will dim.